brunomaga/brunomaga.github.io/_posts/2018-11-12-Bayesian-Linear-Regression.md

 For more advanced topics on Bayesian Linear Regression refer to chapter 3 in Pattern Recognition and Machine Learning book from Chris Bishop and chapter 9.3 in Mathematics for Machine Learning, both available on the [resources page]({{ site.resources_permalink }}).
 To download the source code of the closed-form solutions and reproduce the examples above, download the <a href="{{ site.assets }}/Bayesian-Linear-Regression/Bayesian_Linear_Regression.ipynb">Bayesian Linear Regression notebook</a>.

+Finally, it has been shown that a kernelized Bayesian Linear Regression with the Kernel $K(x, x′)=x^Tx′$ is equivalent to a [Gaussian Process](https://en.wikipedia.org/wiki/Gaussian_process).

 ---
 ---